-My son loves trains so he was excited.
-When he was much younger (and shorter), we often visited the New Hope and Ivyland Railroad (especially when Thomas was visiting) and Railroad Museum of Pennsylvania.
-We travelled to New Hope, Pennsylvania a lot when he was in pre-school because I was out of work for nine months in 2001.
+My son loves trains, so he was excited.
+When he was much younger (and shorter), we often visited the New Hope and Ivyland Railroad (especially when Thomas was visiting) and the Railroad Museum of Pennsylvania.
+We travelled to New Hope, Pennsylvania, a lot when he was in pre-school because I was out of work for nine months in 2001.
 We had a lot of father-son time.

 As the day of the excursion approached, I grew a bit nervous.
 The leaves in my town had already started to yellow and redden.
 I was concerned that the foliage along the train tracks would be brown and dull by the time we took our trip.

 Our train had both red and blue standard coach cars.
-We rode in one of the red coach cars which according to the website was built in 1917.
+We rode in one of the red coach cars, which, according to the website, was built in 1917.
 Our seats were comfortable.
-Ed had arrived early and snagged a window seat which can be opened or closed.
+Ed had arrived early and snagged a window seat that can be opened or closed.
 These coaches also have restrooms.

 The train was filled.
 I enjoyed chatting with Ed and my family as the train pulled through one historical small town after the other.
 Our train host called out the names of the towns and a quick history lesson on each as the train slowly made its way to Jim Thorpe.

 I saw the beautiful colours of fall while the train crossed the High Bridge through Hometown.
 Our train travelled along Lake Hauto.
 Ed and I opened the windows so we could stick our cameras outside.
 The air was crisp and sweets.
 If we had taken the steam train ride, I am sure the smell would have added an even more nostalgic feel to the experience.